Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 The Gotham vigilante attached the grappling gun to her utility belt.
 A flick of a button and the three women began their ascent to the roof.

 Will the ladies get out of the building before it all goes up?
 And what happens after if they do?
 Only one way to find out!
-See you tomorrow!
+See you in the next chapter!

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!